c-walls/Diabetic-Retinopathy-Detection/README.md

 # Preprocessing

 To prepare the images for training, several preprocessing techniques were applied to enhance consistency and quality.
-Images were cropped to remove extraneous areas surrounding the fundus and adjusted for angular variations.
+Cropping was applied as needed to remove extra space around the fundus and to adjust for major variations in the angle of the images.
 Contrast Limited Adaptive Histogram Equalization (CLAHE) was used to improve visibility of retinal features such as microaneurysms and exudates.
-Additional techniques, including flipping and rotation, were used for data augmentation to improve model robustness.
+Additional techniques, including flipping and rotation, were also used for data augmentation in order to mitigate overfitting.

-Below is an example of a fundus image before and after CLAHE enhancement:
+Below is an example of fundus images before and after CLAHE enhancement:

 <img src="assets/Preprocessing_Screenshot.png" />